 We will have our plants at the following:

-Get in touch for plants anytime: PM us on Facebook or call 767-4430
+If you see something here, but not in the store, get in touch for plants anytime: PM Uphill Farm on Facebook or call 767-4430

 We have different varieties of plants for sale that are all grown by us from seed; none are shipped from anywhere else.
-The varieties are the same that we grow in the field, using organic methods and seed when it is available.
+The varieties are the same that we grow in the field, using organic methods and organic seed when it is available.
 So, if it won’t grow well here in our challenging climate we don’t grow it.
 We will be adding more varieties as they get ready.
-Check back here and on Facebook so you don’t miss them!
+Check our Online Store for what is ready now.

 We have four-packs and 3 1/2″ pots.

 - Sun Gold – Orange cherry tomato and very sweet.
 Paula’s favorite.

 - Super Sweet 100s – Red cherry tomato, and yes, they are super sweet.